-Beets are incredible cooked on the grill, and even better topped with rosé infused cranberries and smoked bacon.
+Beets are incredible roasted on the grill, and even better topped with rosé infused cranberries and smoked bacon.
 This Grilled Beet Salad will be your favorite salad all summer long (and through the holidays!).

-So we decided to share it here for all the fans, and future fans of this incredible salad.
+So we decided to share it here for all the fans, and future fans, of this incredible salad.

 How to make Rosé Infused Cranberries

-Place the dried cranberries in a small bowl and pour rosé over them until submerged.
+Place dried cranberries in a small bowl and pour rosé over them until submerged.
 If the bowl is small enough you should only need about 1/4 cup of rosé.
 Pour a glass for yourself to sip on while these infuse.

 How to Roast Beets on a Grill or Smoker

 The steps to roast beets and cook bacon are:

 - Roast beets on the grill at 400 degrees F for 45 minutes over indirect heat.

 - At the same time, place bacon on the grill.
 The bacon should only take no more than 20 minutes.
 Cook until crispy.